 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until then.
-The District has two items, deferred inflows related to leases and pension, which qualify for reporting in this category.
+The District has two items, deferred inflows related to leases and deferred inflows related to pensions, which qualify. for reporting in this category.